Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Conclusion and discussion

-This paper studied the issue of miscalibration for probabilistic predictions of binary classification.
-We first put forward Field-level Calibration Error as a new class of metrics to measure miscalibration.
-It can report the bias and ``unfairness'' on specific subsets of data, which is often overlooked by common metrics.
-Then we observed that existing calibration methods cannot make full use of the labeled data, and we proposed a new method based on neural networks, named Neural Calibration, to address this issue.
-It consists of a novel parametric calibration mapping named Isotonic Line-Plot Scaling, and an auxiliary neural network.
+This paper studied the issue of miscalibration for probabilistic predictions in binary classification.
+We first put forward the Field-level Calibration Error as a new class of metrics to measure miscalibration.
+It can report the biases on specific subsets of data, which is often overlooked by common metrics.
+Then we observed that existing post-hoc calibration methods have limited sample efficiency on the labeled data of the development set because they basically do probability-level calibration and cannot improve other non-calibration metrics such as the AUC score.
+So we proposed a simple yet powerful method based on neural networks, named Neural Calibration, to address this issue.
+It consists of 1) a novel parametric calibration mapping named Isotonic Line-Plot Scaling, which is non-decreasing, continuous, and has strong fitting power, and 2) an auxiliary neural network for field-aware calibration.
 We tested our method on five large-scale datasets.
-By using the pipeline of Neural Calibration, we achieved significant improvements over conventional methods on both calibration metrics and non-calibration metrics simultaneously.
+By using the pipeline of Neural Calibration, we achieved significant improvements over conventional methods.
+Specifically, the parametric ILPS alone outperformed Platt Scaling on all the calibration metrics, and Neural Calibration can further improve the AUC score.
+Also, we found our method robust in the face of dataset shift.
+Thus we conclude that the proposed field-aware calibration can achieve high performance on both calibration and non-calibration metrics simultaneously and is reliable for practical use in real-world applications.

+We think it is a promising direction for the future work to understand the source of miscalibration error in modern machine learning, especially in deep learning and information retrieval systems.
+By considering other types of problem settings, future work includes extending field-aware calibration into regression and multi-class classification, or extending the supervised learning setting to more general settings online learning and reinforcement learning.